 Bipolar disorder is a condition that affects your moods, which can swing from one extreme to another.
 Earlier known as manic depression, it is used to describe a set of 'mood swing' conditions.

 The high moods are called mania and the low mood is called depression.
 People, who have bipolar disorder, will have episodes of depression when they feel very low and lethargic and of mania when they feel high and overactive.
-While everyone has mood swings and it is completely normal, during bipolar depression the moods oscillate between extremes of highs and lows and often interfere with personal as well as professional life.
+While everyone has mood swings and it is completely normal, during the bipolar depression the moods oscillate between extremes of highs and lows and often interfere with personal as well as professional life.

 It is usually categorized as bipolar disorder I and bipolar disorder II.
-Bipolar disorder I is when the person is more likely to experience mania or longer 'highs' for longer durations.
-In this case the person is more likely to have psychotic experiences and may even need professional medical assistance.
+Bipolar disorder I is when the person is more likely to experience mania or longer 'highs' for a longer duration.
+In this case, the person is more likely to have psychotic experiences and may even need professional medical assistance.
 Bipolar disorder II is when a person experiences the symptoms of a high without psychotic experiences.
 Studies suggest that symptoms and impairment are more severe in bipolar I disorder.
 The pattern of the disorder and their symptoms may also vary from person to person.
 People suffering from bipolar depression can also experience a mixture of both highs and lows at the same time.
 They can also experience normal moods in between their swings.

 The depressive phase of bipolar disorder is often diagnosed first.
 A person may be diagnosed with clinical depression initially before having a manic episode later, after which he/she may be diagnosed with the disorder.
 If a close friend of yours is suffering from bipolar disorder then during an episode of depression, you may notice them exhibiting overwhelming feelings of worthlessness, which can potentially lead to suicidal tendency.
 During this phase, you will notice them saying and doing somewhat outrageous things, spending more money, becoming over-involved in other people's activities, increased consumption of alcohol and drugs, etc.